explorable-viz/esop2025/author-response/popl2025/response.md

 C2. _Motivation leans too heavily on developer ease-of-use and end-user benefits._ This is a fair comment; we will de-emphasise or remove motivation that isn't supported explicitly by our evaluation.
-When setting out the end-user scenarios we wish to support, we will avoid any implied claims about ergonomic benefits beyond responsiveness, and when discussing implementation overhead, will simply point out that the interpreter only needs to be implemented in a single direction rather than bidirectionally, without implying that this is necessarily "simpler" (which would be a claim in need of empirical support).
+When setting out the end-user scenarios we wish to support, we will avoid any implied claims about ergonomic benefits beyond responsiveness and what can be shown, and when discussing implementation overhead, will simply point out that the interpreter only needs to be implemented in a single direction rather than bidirectionally, without implying that this is necessarily "simpler" (which would be a claim in need of empirical support).
 We will clarify that the primary motivation is a more responsive/performant UI, as supported by our evaluation.